PhilomathJ/ObjectifyRange/README.md

 ## Parameters

-values
-: The 2-dimensional array to be converted to an object
+`values`

-> The 2-dimensional array to be converted to an object
+The 2-dimensional array to be converted to an object

 ## Return Value

-An object containing all the values passed in with the first row as key
+An object containing all the values passed in with the first row/col as key and rest of row/col as an array as values